oxidecomputer/crucible/tools/README.md

 ## test_ds.sh
 Test import then export for crucible downstairs.

+## test_nightly.sh
+This runs a selection of tests from this directory and reports their results.
+It is intended to be a test for Crucible that runs nightly and does deeper/longer tests than what we do as part of every push.

 ## test_perf.sh
 A test that creates three downstairs regions of ~100G each and then runs